Oral microbiology: Oral microflora

-The oral microbiome, mainly comprising bacteria which have developed resistance to the human immune system, has been known to impact the host for its own benefit, as seen with dental cavities.
+The oral microbiome, complex and diverse microbial community including (bacteria, viruses, fungi, archaea and protozoa) mainly comprising bacteria which have developed resistance to the human immune system, has been known to impact the host for its own benefit, as seen with dental cavities.
 The environment present in the human mouth allows the growth of characteristic microorganisms found there.
 It provides a source of water and nutrients, as well as a moderate temperature.
 Resident microbes of the mouth adhere to the teeth and gums to resist mechanical flushing from the mouth to stomach where acid-sensitive microbes are destroyed by hydrochloric acid.

 Anaerobic bacteria in the oral cavity include: Actinomyces, Arachnia, Bacteroides, Bifidobacterium, Eubacterium, Fusobacterium, Lactobacillus, Leptotrichia, Peptococcus, Peptostreptococcus, Propionibacterium, Selenomonas, Treponema, and Veillonella.
 In addition, there are also a number of fungi found in the oral cavity, including: Candida, Cladosporium, Aspergillus, Fusarium, Glomus, Alternaria, Penicillium, and Cryptococcus.
 The oral cavity of a new-born baby does not contain bacteria but rapidly becomes colonized with bacteria such as Streptococcus salivarius.
 With the appearance of the teeth during the first year colonization by Streptococcus mutans and Streptococcus sanguinis occurs as these organisms colonise the dental surface and gingiva.
 Other strains of streptococci adhere strongly to the gums and cheeks but not to the teeth.
 The gingival crevice area (supporting structures of the teeth) provides a habitat for a variety of anaerobic species.
 Bacteroides and spirochetes colonize the mouth around puberty.

 Ecological sites for oral microbiota

 As a diverse environment, a variety of organisms can inhabit unique ecological niches present in the oral cavity including the teeth, gingiva, tongue, cheeks, and palates.
+These different sites support distinct but interconnected communities of microorganisms, implying that their composition is shaped by local conditions and other factors such as diet, age and immune system status.

 Dental plaque

 The dental plaque is made up of the microbial community that is adhered to the tooth surface; this plaque is also recognized as a biofilm.
 While it is said that this plaque is adhered to the tooth surface, the microbial community of the plaque is not directly in contact with the enamel of the tooth.
 Instead, bacteria with the ability to form attachments to the acquired pellicle, which contains certain salivary proteins, on the surface of the teeth, begin the establishment of the biofilm.
 Upon dental plaque maturation, in which the microbial community grows and diversifies, the plaque is covered in an interbacterial matrix.
+The plaque microbiome is highly correlated to oral microbiome dysbiosis, with changes and alteration in its composition and are associated with dental caries and periodontal diseases.